Rick Rescorla: September 11, 2001

-At 8:46 A.M. on the morning of September 11, 2001, American Airlines Flight 11 struck the North Tower of the World Trade Center (WTC 1).
-Rescorla heard the explosion and saw the tower burning from his office window in the 44th floor of the South Tower (WTC 2).
-When a Port Authority announcement came over the P.A. system urging people to stay at their desks, and before United Airlines Flight 175 would strike the South Tower at 9:03 A.M., Rescorla ignored the announcement, grabbed his bullhorn, walkie-talkie and cell phone, and began systematically to order the roughly 2,700 Morgan Stanley employees in the South Tower to evacuate, in addition to the employees in WTC 5, numbering around 1,000.
+At 8:46 a.m. on the morning of September 11, 2001, American Airlines Flight 11 struck the North Tower of the World Trade Center (WTC 1).
+Rescorla heard the explosion and saw the tower burning from his office window on the 44th floor of the South Tower (WTC 2).
+When a Port Authority announcement came over the P.A. system urging people to stay at their desks, and before United Airlines Flight 175 struck the South Tower at 9:03 a.m., Rescorla ignored the announcement, grabbed his bullhorn, walkie‑talkie, and cell phone, and began systematically ordering the roughly 2,700 Morgan Stanley employees in the South Tower to evacuate, in addition to the employees in WTC 5, numbering around 1,000.
 While watching the news coverage, in a phone call to his best friend, Dan Hill, Rescorla said, "The dumb sons of bitches told me not to evacuate," and, "They said it's just Building One.
 I told them I'm getting my people the fuck out of here."
-He directed people down a stairwell from a bottleneck on the 44th floor, keeping people away from elevators while telling them to remain calm.
+He directed people down a stairwell from a bottleneck on the 44th floor, keeping them away from elevators while telling them to remain calm.

 Rescorla had boosted morale among his men in Vietnam by singing Cornish songs from his youth, and now he did the same in the stairwell, singing songs such as one based on the Welsh song "Men of Harlech":

 Men of Cornwall stop your dreaming;

 Can't you see their spearpoints gleaming?